-The scope of accreditation includes postgraduate (master’s degree in nursing or doctor of nursing practice) training programs located within the United States that provide a minimum of one year of structured, intensive training in the service delivery setting that supports the transition from academic preparation to clinical practice at the advanced level as a nurse practitioner in primary care or specialty areas.
+The scope of accreditation includes APP postgraduate training programs located within the United States that provide a minimum of one year of structured, intensive training in the service delivery setting that supports the transition from academic preparation to clinical practice at the advanced level as a Nurse Practitioner or Physician Assistant.

-The goal is that the new NP will be trained to the clinical complexity of primary care or specialty care, and to a high performance model of healthcare delivery.
+The goal is that the APP will be trained to work at the top of their license, and to a high-performance model of healthcare delivery.
 Click here for details about program eligibility.

 Length of review process:

 On average, the accreditation review process lasts from ten to 12 months.